-Upon Phase II project district approval, the applicant shall submit a Phase III final site plan of the Roele ...
+Upon Phase II project district approval, the applicant shall submit a Phase III final site plan of the Roole .
 Project District to the planning director.
-Additional information may be submitted to show that the plangeonforms in all respects to the Phase II approved preliminary sits plan.
+Additional information may be submitted to show that he plan conforms in all respects to the Phase II approved praliminary site plan.

-Upon Step I Planned Developments in approved applicant shall prepare plane and documents in accordance with Title
+Upon Step I Planned Development, approved a spelicant shall prepare plans and documents do accordance with Title